Iulia-Soimaru/apple_store_charts/README.md

 First top 50 apps should be displayed only, and when you scroll to the bottom, it should load 50 more apps.

+## Changes made while working

+- I needed more routs for all (top paid, top free, top all)
+- Controller is responsible for algorythms that will help us get top paid, top free and top all applications, not model as I thought at the beggining
+- I added extra field to database with total downloads, to sort top apps

+## Technologies used

+1. Ruby on Rails
+2. MongoDB, Mongoid (ORM)
+3. Handlebars (to render apps)
+4. CSS animations
+5. Font Awesome (for rating stars)
+6. Bootstrap (grid system, and alignment classes)
+7. JavaScript (AJAX, jQuery, Handlebars Helpers)

+## Issues

+1. Page is loading too slow, if you wait more than 5 sec, please reload the page manualy
+2. When you start scrolling and meet bottom of the page, sometimes it doesn't load 50 more apps, you need to scroll a little up and then to the bottom again, and it will work
+3. App was tested only on Google Chrome, not sure how it works in other browsers